Assisting people with significant life passages is part of what we do, as clergy and as a community of faith.

 Interested in learning more or in speaking with our priest about baptism?
 Please send us an email.

-You are welcome to hold your Christian wedding at St. Mary's.
-All ceremonies must be approved by our Rector, the Rev. Scott Monson.
-Contact the church for more details and to find out availability of our clergy to assist you, or the availability of the sanctuary or the Guild Hall.
+To strengthen these relationships, we encourages those seeking the celebration and blessing of their marriage by the Church to also enter into relationship with St. Mary’s by regular participation in the life and worship of the parish prior to the ceremony.
+All weddings held at St. Mary’s must be approved by our Rector, the Rev. Scott Monson.
+Contact the church for more details and to find out availability of our clergy to assist you, or the availability of the church or Guild Hall.

-St. Mary's clergy can assist you in remembering and burying your loved one.
+St. Mary’s clergy can assist you in remembering and celebrating the lives of your loved one.
 Using the beautiful liturgy in the Book of Common Prayer, we thank God for the life that is passed, and commend the dead to the never-failing love of God that reaches beyond this life and will never let us go.

 The Book of Common Prayer states: